orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - [ ] If I can show it in some asymmetry in multiple ways, prefer to show in multiple ways to aid disambiguation ; or not always, but a better variant of this.

-Server-like/find server-like functionality
+Server-like/find server-like functionality -> indexable is just a place in some other space.
-- [ ] ideas loke actually being in some servers/having some server list/-like Minecraft, publically indexable etc. for people to collaborate their work in, is an essential idea.
-- [ ] Ways of finding you as "hook into your world"

 Interfaces
 - https://www.bigscreenvr.com/ [[Bigscreen]]